TomK32/Poppy/README.md

 _Sightseeing is not a crime._

+## Gameplay

+You play a cute little doggy named Bany.
+Poppy!
+You are with two maniacs, Tina and Chris who has killed your father Ian.
+In order to uncover Chris and get back on him, you need to grab his diary where he's written down all his crimes, and bring it to a helpful person before Chris or Tina catch you or they kill someone.

 ## License

 This is not open source, but I hope you enjoy reading the code and if